alphastand27/alx-system_engineering-devops/0x00-shell_basics/README.md

 10 - The cd - script sets the current directory to the previours directory.

-11 - The ls -la . -ls .. -la -ls -la /boot script displays the contents(including the hidden files(starting with .)) of the current directory, the parent directory and the /boot directory in long format.
+11 - The ls -na . -ls .. -na -ls -na /boot script displays the contents(including the hidden files(starting with .)) of the current directory, the parent directory and the /boot directory in long format.